eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

 ## Creating resources

-To create resources it depends on the resource whether an ID or connected devices have to be added to the command.
+To create resources it depends on the type of resource whether an ID or connected devices have to be added to the command.

     opendut-cleo create <resource>

 ## Generating PeerSetup Strings

-To create a PeerSetup, providing the PeerID of the peer to be set up is necessary:
+To create a PeerSetup, it is necessary to provide the PeerID of the peer:

     opendut-cleo generate-setup-key --id <PeerID>

 ## Decoding Setup Strings

+If you have a setup string, and you want to analyze its content, you can use the `decode` command.

     opendut-cleo decode --setup-string <String>

 ## Describing resources

-To describe a resource, their ID is to be provided.
-The output can be displayed via text or JSON-format.
+To describe a resource, the ID of the resource has to be provided.
+The output can be displayed as text or JSON-format.

     opendut-cleo describe --output=<output format> <resource> --id

 ## Finding resources

-Wildcards such as '*' can be used to find resources.
+You can search for resources by specifying a search criteria string with the `find` command.
+Wildcards such as `'*'` are also supported.

-    opendut-cleo find <resource> "<at least search criteria>"
+    opendut-cleo find <resource> "<at least one search criteria>"

 ## Delete resources

+Specify the type of resource and its ID you want to delete in CARL.

     opendut-cleo delete <resource> --id <ID of resource>